 In cleaning medicine cabinets, vanities and countertops, don’t forget to remove unnecessary items.
 From there, use a wet sponge to wipe down the counters and mirrors.

 When it comes to the toilet, all you have to do is to sanitize the bowl, seat, and tank.
 To clean the vents, simply wash it.
 Also, remember to scrub the bathroom floor before moving out.

 After the bathroom, your next stop will be the bedrooms and living rooms.
 Yes, the task will be a hassle.
 Don’t worry!
 Divide the activities into small tasks.
 Clean the windowsills, glass panels, tracks, casings, blinds, frames, sliding doors, fireplace, drawers, floors, and other pieces of furniture.
 Wash the curtains, wipe down air vents, replace the furnace filter, and apply a leather protector on wood surfaces.

 Getting rid of the cobwebs from ceilings is one of the tasks that many tenants overlook.
 Don’t do the same thing.
 Don’t forget to remove the cobwebs and other dirt particles from the ceiling.
 A broom or vacuum is great to use.

 Remove Patch Walls and Nails

-Check the Lighting Systems
+Check the Light Systems and Fixtures

-Check all Available Smoke Detectors
+Check all the Smoke Detectors

-Clean the Carpet Thoroughly
+Clean the Carpets Thoroughly